couchbaselabs/mini-hacks/android-background-sync/README.md

 ### Foreground

-When the app enters the foreground you can start a push and pull replication in continous mode.
-To determine whether the app is in the background we used a utility class called **Foreground** taken from this [open-source gist](https://gist.github.com/steveliles/11116937).
+When the app enters the foreground you can start a push and pull replication in continuous mode.
+To determine whether the app is in the background we use a utility class called **Foreground.java** taken from this [open-source gist](https://gist.github.com/steveliles/11116937).
 This class is used in the `onCreate` method of **Application.java**.

 ```java
 @Override